refaktor/MTL/README.md

      mtl store design

-We add new task to his todo, and clone changes to our online mirror so he will be able to get it.
+We add new task to his todo, and mirror changes to our online mirror so he will be able to get it.

        emacs design        #add another task
-       mtl clone design to janko@projabc.net:~/my-repo
+       mtl mirror design to janko@projabc.net:~/my-repo

 ##Commands dictionary